nvim-flutter/flutter-tools.nvim/README.md

       API_URL = 'https://dev.example.com/api',
       IS_DEV = true,
     },
-    dart_define_from_file = 'config.json' -- the path to a JSON configuration file
+    pre_run_callback = nil, -- optional callback to run before the configuration -- exposes a table containing name, target, flavor and device in the arguments dart_define_from_file = 'config.json' -- the path to a JSON configuration file },
-  },
   {